PX4/PX4-Autopilot/nuttx/configs/compal_e99/README.txt

 get compilation errors in drivers/sercomm due to header files that are needed from the osmocom-bb directory.

-By defult, NuttX will use sercomm (HDLC protocol) to communicate with the host system.
+By default, NuttX will use sercomm (HDLC protocol) to communicate with the host system.
 Sercomm is the transport used by osmocom-bb that runs on top of serial.
 See http://bb.osmocom.org/trac/wiki/nuttx-bb/run for detailed the usage of nuttx with sercomm.